RebeccaFransson/2DV610---System-test/README.md

 __Test steps__

 Primary flow
 Input: 100*20, 2000*20
 1. The 'input amount' of connections is connecting to the server
 2. The webserver is still responsive

 Alternative flow
-connector = User that wants to connect
+connector: User that wants to connect
 2.a The webserver is not responsive on the input amount
     - The 'connector' has to wait a long time for a response
     - The 'connector' gets an error message about the servers timeout